What is document security?

 - Internal security audits may need to be put in place to identify the cause of the breach.

-- Work may have to be replicated causing lack of progress.
+- Therefore work may have to be replicated resulting in delays.

 - Sensitive information may be seen by the wrong people, both internal and external.